tzaeschke/phtree/README.md

 Tilmann Zäschke, Christoph Zimmerli and Moira C. Norrie, Proceedings of Intl.
 Conf. on Management of Data (SIGMOD), 2014

+The current version of the PH-tree is discussed in more detail here: ([PDF](https://github.com/tzaeschke/phtree/blob/master/PhTreeRevisited.pdf)) (2015).

 Contact:
 {zaeschke,zimmerli,norrie)@inf.ethz.ch